 Getting to Know Your Mac with Tanya Robinson

-This essential three-hour course is the introductory class for anybody looking to take extensive coursework in the school’s digital lab.
-It’s also perfect for students learning to use a Mac for the very first time, transitioning from PC to Mac, or even experienced users looking to have a refresher or learn something new.
+This essential course is the introductory class for anybody looking to take extensive coursework in the school’s digital lab.
+It’s also perfect for students learning to use a Mac for the very first time, those transitioning from PC to Mac, or even experienced users looking to have a refresher or learn something new.
 Emphasis will be placed on navigating the Mac OS X operating system, specifically proper techniques for filing and saving, while staying clear of hardware and software issues.

 Topics to be covered will include: